 - Remove the cover grate of each yard drain catch basin and clean out any debris you can reach by hand.
 You can also use a shop vac to reach further into the piping.
 If the drain branches into multiple directions, clean each branch pipe.
 Remove anything that does not belong, including rock, dirt, leaves, and trash.
 Any foreign material can collect inside the pipes and cause water to back up.

 - Check the termination area.
 This may be on the street (emerging at the curb) or somewhere else in your yard where a slope can safely channel water away.
 Find this termination point and clean it out.
-If the drain terminates at a dry-well (a subsurface basin usually filled with gravel or large stones), lift the top of the well and inspect the basin for debris or excess soil.
+If the drain terminates at a dry-well (a subsurface basin usually filled with gravel or large stones), then lift the top of the well and inspect the basin for debris or excess soil.
 Remove all material that can cause clogging.

 - Flush the drain piping with water, using a garden hose.
 Run water down each drain pipe to make sure it is working properly.
 If possible, snake the running hose down into the pipe to help push out any remaining debris.
 You can also use multiple hoses to force even more water through the drain.